Nearly all sessions are now listed - find the schedule below!

 Is everything so heavy these days that we’ve forgotten how to lighten up?
 Can humour bring us together—maybe even to be more civil?
 What if the joke is on us?
 Humour is a perspective—a state of mind, a way of perceiving the world and ourselves.
 Can we cultivate it to connect more with ourselves and each other?
 See how empathy, humility and wonder—building blocks for civility and dialogue—are also the essence of humour.
 Or don’t.
 Who are we to tell you what to do?

-Marc Engel - Founder; Engel Research Partners; Writer/Comedian
+Marc Engel - Founder, Engel Research Partners; Writer/Comedian

-Eliah Thomas - Executive Director; Institute for Civility in Government
+Eliah Thomas - Executive Director; Institute for Civility

 Key Questions in Dialogue and Deliberation Programs in Higher Education: Insights from North Carolina